iznor/CPP-Projects/Calendar/readme.md

     # An Implementation of class "My Date" and "Calendar"

     # A  non-interactive C++ project that practicing the following:

-    Multiple Files Compilation Modules
-        Compile multiple files into one output.

     Intro to OOP Programming
         Objects